Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 <!-- Parsec Cloud (https://parsec.cloud) Copyright (c) BUSL-1.1 2016-present Scille SAS -->

-# Save parsec device on a remote server
+# Store Parsec device on a remote server

 ## Overview

-This RFC will discuss the implementation of a new service that will keep the user's devices remotely while still ensuring that only the user can use them.
+This RFC will discuss the implementation of a new service to store the user's devices remotely while still ensuring that only the user can use them.

+> [!NOTE]
+> The creation of Parsec devices is not discussed in this RFC
+> as this is still performed as usual by the client application.

 ## Background & Motivation

-During our reflection about providing a client that could run in a web-browser came the questions:
+During our discussions about providing a client application that could run in a web-browser, came up the following questions:

 - How should we store the device in the browser?.

-  Some concern where raised about the persistence of a parsec device in the browser.
+  Some concerns were raised about the persistence of a Parsec device in the browser.

 - What would the user experience be like?

   - What should happen when the user uses a different browser?
-  - What the user is expecting when using another machine?
+  - What is the user expecting when using another computer?

-  We assume that the user expect to be able to connect from any browser/machine.
+  We assume that the user should be able to connect from any browser/computer.

-That how we came to the idea of storing the device on a remote server:
+That is how we came to the idea of storing the device on a remote server.

-- That solve the issue where the browser may clean its data.
+- That will solve the issue of the browser cleaning its data.
-- The device would be accessible anywhere (given a network connection).
+- The devices would be accessible from anywhere (given the user is online).

 ## Goals

-How would a user would store/access its devices from a remote service.
+1. Describe how to store/access the user devices on a remote service.
-What are the API that would be needed to implement this feature.
+2. Propose an API to implement this feature.

 ## Non-Goals

-How to ensure that the client is not compromised.
+- Discuss security concerns regarding the web client application.

 ## Design

+### General principles

-The authentication service would be used before connecting to the parsec-cloud server to retrieve the device of the user.
-The device that will then be used to authenticate to parsec-cloud.
+An authentication service (Parsec Auth) would be used to store user devices.
+This service will be requested before connecting to the metadata server (Parsec server) in order to retrieve a specific user device.
+The device will then be used to authenticate to the metadata server.

 <!-- Device stored on a third-party service -->
 ```mermaid